 - Fry other things.
 While the pan is still hot, you might as well fry some more deliciousness!
-Try making low carb fried pickles, low carb fried chicken or low carb popcorn chicken!
+Try making low carb fried pickles, keto fried chicken or keto popcorn chicken!
 You can literally never go wrong with fried food!

 - Heat 1" of oil on high in a heavy bottom pan (I use a skillet).
 I like to use a smaller pan for this so I don't need as much oil.
 Alternatively, you can use a deep fryer set to 365 F.

-- Separate onion slices into rings and set aside.
+- Separate large onion (1) slices into rings and set aside.

-- Add the soda water and whisked egg, and stir until well combined.
+- Add soda water (6 tablespoons) and whisked egg (1), and stir until well combined.
 The combo will be wet.